 The key to creating a healthy and happy relationship is learning to navigate the ups and downs effectively, together.
-Common “downs” in relationships, otherwise known as relationship issues, are lack of trust and poor communication.
-Sometimes, we’re able to work out these challenges with our partner, depending on their severity and our own abilities to communicate well (which, if your problem is poor communication, your abilities here probably aren’t great).
+Sometimes, we’re able to work out these challenges with our partner, depending on their severity and our own abilities to communicate well.

 But more often than not, we can better manage these problems with the help of a professional, unbiased third party—a couples or relationship therapist.
 This is where Thriveworks couples therapy comes in and makes all the difference.